GreatSealUSA/GreatSealUSA_Art/Signal_Interpositions/README.md

 Ada comes before BASIC and C++

 Another day in the park, I think it was the Forth of July, People smalltalking, people really smiling!
 And and singing For Us All, Pluribus, will you help him *git change* the World Wide Web...
-Slow motion riders... the colors of the day...
+Slow motion riders... fly the colors of the day...
 Tell stories his own way!
-All PLuribus is not Lost!
+All Pluribus is not Lost!

 Ada before BASIC before C++